nicoladonaldson/nicoladonaldson/README.md

 - 👋 Hi, I’m @nicoladonaldson
-- 👀 I’m interested in improving experiences for people
+- 👀 Love crafting useful digital experiences that solve problems
-- 🌱 I’m currently working on vaxx.nz
+- 🦄 Working towards achieving 'unicorn' status by learning to code
+- 📱 Currently working at Modica Group in NZ
-- 💞️ I’m looking to collaborate on a wfh role or hybrid role in Auckland, NZ
+- 💞️ I’m looking to collaborate on a wfh or hybrid role in Auckland, NZ
 - 📫 Reach me at nicola.donaldson.ux@gmail.com

 <!---